last updated: 2013-05-08

 This will build and install both the static library and the DLL as well.

-Building under Windows is an easy task. cd proj-4.8.0
+Building under Windows is absolutely a plain and easy task. cd libwebp-1.3.2

 make